 Some would argue that your extra cash would be better used to save for a downpayment on a house.
 Having a larger downpayment can lower your interest rate, create instant equity and earn you better loan terms.

 On the other hand, special mortgages for doctors enable you to get a home loan today with little to no money down.
 Furthermore, they make it easier for doctors with massive student loan debt to qualify by recalculating the impact of student loan debt or dismissing it altogether.

 Rather than using more of your budget to pay down student loan debt, some would argue you should instead buy both disability and life insurance.

-Disability insurance can help insure your income against the financial effects of suffering an injury or illness that affects your ability to practice medicine.
+Disability insurance for doctors can help insure your income against the financial effects of suffering an injury or illness that affects your ability to practice medicine.
 Life insurance helps ensure your loved ones can replace some of your income if you pass away unexpectedly.

 On the other hand, having a large student loan balance means you’ll have to allocate much of your benefit toward repaying that debt because in most cases it will not be discharged in the event of disability.